Terry-Lee-Git/demo-projects/README.txt

 -------------------------------------------------------------------
 h1.
 How to import the project into Eclipse
+a.
+Generate the Eclipse project files:
     > cd demo-projects
     > mvn eclipse:eclipse
+b.
 Then open your Eclipse to import the project.

 -------------------------------------------------------------------